Instructor: Dr. Thomas R. Holtz, Jr.

 Expectations & Attendance:

-Historical Geology is a foundational course for the field.
+Historical Geology is a foundational course for the major.
 Many of your later courses--Sedimentology & Stratigraphy, Structural Geology, Geochemistry, Field Geology, and perhaps even your Senior Thesis--will draw upon methods, concepts, and terms derived from this class.

 If you hope to earn a good grade for the class, and to retain the information for future classes, make sure that you keep up with the readings (from the textbooks and the online lecture notes), and make sure you that you understand the concepts and information.
 If you are having problems, feel free to ask questions (in class, by email, or in Office Hours)